lsst/pipelines_lsst_io/getting-started/singleframe.rst

    -o u/$USER/single_frame \
    -p $DRP_PIPE_DIR/pipelines/HSC/DRP-RC2_subset.yaml#singleFrame

-There are many arguments to command:``pipetask run``.
+There are many arguments to :command:`pipetask run`.
-You can get useful information by saying command:``pipetask run --help``, but let's go over the ones listed here.
+You can get useful information by saying :command:`pipetask run --help`, but let's go over the ones listed here.

 The ``--register-dataset-types`` switch tells the butler to register a dataset type if it doesn't already have a definition for it.
 Because pipelines are allowed to define datasets at runtime, this switch is necessary if you expect products to be produced that are not already represented in the registry as in this case where we are producing calibrated exposures in a repository that contains only ``raw`` files.